 Bill: Paragon Illustrated #1, by the end of its first year, had sold 365 copies… one a day.
-These copies were sold one at a time thru the mail to individuals who ordered from ads I placed in other magazines.
-Paragon Publications ran from 1969 thru 1982.
-By the last year the circulation had increased to over 6000, which encouraged me to expand.
+These copies were sold one at a time through the mail to individuals who ordered from ads I placed in other magazines.
+Paragon Publications ran from 1969 through 1982.
+By the last year, the circulation had increased to over 6000, which encouraged me to expand.

 1st: Why did you decide to use a pen name?

 Bill: As I started this profession doing horror stories, I considered the name William Black to be fitting.

 1st: Speaking of those early comics, how were you able to use a Nick Fury pin-up in Paragon Illustrated?